 Define a social media policy

-Pew Research about social media in the workplace showed that half of all full-time and part-time workers (51%) say their workplace has rules about using social media while at work (45% say their employer does not have these policies), while 32% report that their employer has policies about how employees may present themselves on the internet in general (63% say their employer does not have these policies).
+Pew Research about social media in the workplace showed that half of all full‑time and part‑time workers (51%) say their workplace has rules about using social media while at work (45% say their employer does not).
+At the same time, only 32% report that their employer has policies about how employees may present themselves online in general (63% say their employer does not).

-If you want your employees to be active on social media and act as brand advocates, it is essential to help them understand acceptable behaviors on social media.
-Many employees today may avoid posting about their employers on social media simply because they are unsure about what they should and shouldn’t post about
+If you want your employees to be active on social media and act as brand advocates, it’s essential to help them clearly understand acceptable behaviours online.
+Many employees hesitate to post about their employer not because they’re disengaged, but because they’re unsure about what they should and shouldn’t post about.
+Clear guidance removes that uncertainty and gives employees the confidence to participate responsibly.

-💡 If your organization still doesn’t have a social media policy, we have prepared for you the ultimate social media policy guide!
+💡 If your organisation still doesn’t have a social media policy, we’ve prepared the ultimate social media policy guide!

 Implement a social intranet

-Even if you don’t allow your employees to use social networks such as Facebook and Instagram at work, you should encourage social interactions in your digital workplace.
-This is why many employers today are introducing social-media-like technologies that can boost employee experience, engagement, learning and development, and productivity at work.
+Even if you don’t allow employees to use public social networks like Facebook or Instagram during work hours, you should still encourage social interaction within your digital workplace.
+This is why many organisations introduce social‑media‑like technologies that support communication, knowledge sharing, and collaboration in a controlled environment.

-Digital workplace platforms such as social intranets make social collaboration easier by giving employees a centralized platform to collaborate and communicate.
-It offers personalized news feeds, a knowledge repository, and communication channels that enable employees to stay informed and connected at all times.
+Digital workplace platforms such as social intranets support social collaboration by providing a centralised platform to communicate and collaborate.
+Features like personalised news feeds, shared knowledge hubs, and discussion spaces help employees stay informed, aligned, and connected — without relying on external social networks.

 Introduce an employee advocacy program